Antonio Cocchi Donati

-Antonio Cocchi Donati, latinized as Antonius de Cocchis (November 17, 1450 – September 13, 1491), was an Italian jurist of the 15th century.
+Antonio Cocchi Donati, latinized as Antonius de Cocchis (17 November 1450 – 13 September 1491), was an Italian jurist of the 15th century.

 Life

 He was born in Florence in 1450, son of Donato and Costanza Di Piero di Luigi Guicciardini.
-There are no reliable information about his course of study except for a document of PhD in which that are reported the attended university cities, Siena and Perugia, but he got a degree on 22 October 1473 in Pisa in front of two illustrious Florentine jurists later, Antonio de' Pazzi and Puccio di Antonio de' Pucci.
+There is no reliable information about his course of study except for a document of PhD in which that are reported the attended university cities, Siena and Perugia, but he got a degree on 22 October 1473 in Pisa in front of two illustrious Florentine jurists later, Antonio de' Pazzi and Puccio di Antonio de' Pucci.

 Soon after, he started his career as an extraordinary professor of Canon law of the Catholic Church with a salary of 80 fiorini and as a result he continued a brilliant career that led him to be recognized as one of the leading jurists of the time together with Felino Sandeo, Filippo Decio and Bartolomeo Socini.

 In 1475 he became full professor of canon law, while the following year, in response to his subscription to Art of judges and notaries, he started the activity of Vicar of Francesco Salviati.
 This last one died during the Pazzi conspiracy of 1478 trying to take revenge for the non-assignment of the Florentine Archbishopric, that had been granted to Rinaldo Orsini.
 With the death of Salviati, the University of Pontifical law of Florence-Pisa, needed to elect a new chancellor, for this reason the canons of the Pisan church elected as vicar and deputy chancellor Cocchi.
 The short-term assignment was terminated by a Florentine and Pisan canon, Sir Ludovico Martelli, who enjoyed many acclaim in the Capitoline and he aspired to the said office.
 Cocchi's requests were in vain sent to Lorenzo de' Medici so that he could support his office.
-This affair hasn't repercussions on the career in the public life of Antonio Cocchi Donati: this in fact testifies to his position as judge "pro tribunali sedens", from March 31 of 1476 to April 29 of 1478, and a letter "idibus Ianuariis 1478", and a letter that testifies his relationship and his respect with Marsilio Ficino.
+This affair hasn't repercussions on the career in the public life of Antonio Cocchi Donati: this in fact testifies to his position as judge "pro tribunali sedens", from 31 March 1476 to 29 April 1478, and a letter "idibus Ianuariis 1478", and a letter that testifies his relationship and his respect with Marsilio Ficino.